Unveiling the Benefits of Social Support for Mental Health and Brain Function

 Employee wellbeing is directly linked with their performance productivity level; hence, organisations should strive to promote social connections among their workforce.

-This could range from team-building activities to open channels where employees feel comfortable discussing any issues they may face.
+This could range from team-building activities to open communication channels where employees feel comfortable discussing any issues they may face.

 As we explore further into the power of social support for mental health and brain function, it becomes increasingly clear how integral these relationships are within our daily lives – whether personal or professional.